janmoehl/AndroidSlicer/README.md

 ## TODO

-- Transform the slice-make.component-form into a nested one, with layers for Java and Android specific fields.
+- Transform the slice-make.component-form into a nested one, with layers for Java and Android specific fields -> better maintainability, better performance when disable/enable these fields .
+- Close the security issues with the `GET /api/java/source-code` API (by restricting valid paths to a specific subdirectory?)

 ## Continuous Integration (optional)